Polygon (MATIC) Price Tops $0.38 on Major Exchanges

-Polygon (MATIC) traded 0.1% lower against the dollar during the twenty-four hour period ending at 14:00 PM Eastern on September 12th.
-One Polygon coin can currently be bought for $0.38 or 0.00000647 BTC on popular cryptocurrency exchanges.
-Polygon has a market capitalization of $1.22 billion and approximately $35.61 million worth of Polygon was traded on exchanges in the last day.
-Over the last week, Polygon has traded up 2.7% against the dollar.
+Polygon (MATIC) traded 0.1% higher against the dollar during the 1-day period ending at 8:00 AM E.T. on September 13th.
+Polygon has a total market cap of $1.21 billion and $40.48 million worth of Polygon was traded on exchanges in the last 24 hours.
+One Polygon coin can now be bought for about $0.38 or 0.00000654 BTC on cryptocurrency exchanges.
+In the last seven days, Polygon has traded up 2.2% against the dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.